-Mediation, once a little known or understood concept, now becoming recognised as an effective tool for business and landowners alike, able to resolve everything from complex partnership disputes right down to dealing with essential property management issues such as rent reviews and waygo agreements.
+Mediation, once a little known or understood concept, now becoming recognised as an effective tool for businesses and landowners alike, able to resolve everything from complex partnership disputes right down to dealing with essential property management issues such as rent reviews and waygo agreements.
 Within agriculture, the Tenant Farming Commissioner has already acknowledged the benefits of mediation, launching a partially subsidised mediation programme for those in the industry at the end of January.
 Indeed its growing importance is also reflected in a Bill to go before Holyrood, that if passed will make mediation or at least the consideration of using it, an initial step in many disputes that come before Scottish Courts.
 But is it really that straightforward to mediate?

 Can I mediate about anything and with anyone?